 20) Zygopetalum Orchids (Zygopetalum)

 Zygopetalum is a small genus containing just 14 officially recognized species of orchids.
-Like many orchids, the species of this genus have exotic-looking, unusually shaped flowers in a variety of interesting colors and speckled or striped patterns.
-They’re fairly easy to grow in the right climates and are a very popular choice for growing in outdoor gardens along the coastline of Southern California.
+Like many orchids, the species of this genus have exotic-looking, unusually shaped flowers in various exciting colors and speckled or striped patterns.
+They’re fairly easy to grow in suitable climates and are a trendy choice for growing in outdoor gardens along the coastline of Southern California.

 Native To: | South America |